yuly-sanchez/introsde-2015-assignment-3-server/README.md

 ***
 #### SavePersonMeasure(Long id, Measure m)
-Return a new measure of the person identified by {id} and archive the old value in the history
+Return a mid of the new measure of the person identified by {id} and archive the old value in the history
 #####POST Request
 ```xml